HCGB-IGTP/BacterialTyper/docs/source/user_guide/installing.rst

 Requirements and dependencies
 -----------------------------

-There are several extra python module requirements that are needed.
-They are listed in :file:`config/main/python_requirements.txt` and summarized in the following table:
+There are several extra python module requirements that are needed and are summarized in the following table.

 .. csv-table::
    :header: "Package", "Version"
    :file: ../../../config/main/python_requirements.csv

+Additionally, these modules might have extra dependencies.
+All modules required are listed in :file:`config/main/python_requirements.txt`.

+.. include:: ../../../config/main/python_requirements.txt
+   :literal:

-Additionally, several third-party software packages are also required.
+Also, several third-party software packages are also required.
 They are listed in :file:`config/main/DEPENDENCIES`, which is shown below: